shubhamsinghshubham777/PlayTogether/README.md

 PlayTogether uses common Composables for `Android` and `Desktop` that reduces the UI development effort and leaves the opportunity to introduce iOS and Web for Compose while reusing the same code.

 #### Real-Time Interaction ⚡️
+> Note: This feature is not implemented yet.
+It is currently being worked on.

 PlayTogether uses WebRTC and WebSockets to establish a real-time audio/video/text communication between users to play/pause/seek media together.

 ## Tech Stack 🚀